robhrt7/backbase-widget-dependencies-proposal/README.md

 This proposal was originally built for Backbase Customer Experience Platform, but could be used with any types of independent front-end widgets.

-All items examples are listed in project sources core:
+Most of structure description is defined in this README file, including install tool (`backbase-cli install`) logic.
+Plus some item examples (with input/output) are listed in project sources:

 1. **widget-example** - example of widget, it's conf, dependencies and generated files
 2. **bundle-example** - example of bundle, that have `widget-example` as a dependency.
-Output folder contains files generated after `backbase install` command (more info above)
+Output folder contains files generated after `backbase install` command (more info below)
 3. **portal-example** - could be configured the same as `bundle-example`, but only for whole portal scope.

 ## The goal